10 Tasks to Prepare Your Spring Garden

 Spring is a great time to transplant divisions or move plants around.
-Share or trade some of your plants with neighbors and garden friends.
-This is a cost-efficient way to add more plants to your landscape but be mindful of sharing pests, disease, and weeds.
+Share or trade some of your plants with neighbors and gardener friends.
+This is a cost-efficient way to add more plants to your landscape, but be mindful of sharing pests, disease, and weeds.
 Only share plants from your garden that are healthy and inspect plants from friends or plant sales thoroughly.
 If there are any signs of distress or discoloration, do not plant it in your garden.
 The risk often far outweighs the reward!

 Weed and Mulch

 Eradicate those pesky early spring weeds before they get too comfortable in your garden.
 Remove any young, sprouting weeds first and then put down a layer of cardboard or landscape fabric onto the bare ground before you add mulch.
 A 3 to 4 inch layer of mulch is sufficient to discourage any new weed growth.
 Alternatively, you can plant your garden tightly with perennials, annuals, trees, and shrubs to crowd out weeds.

 Sow warm-weather vegetables and annuals indoors before the last frost date.
 To aid in germination, pre-soak larger seeds and seeds with thick coats such as beets and nasturtium the night before you sow them in starter pots.
 For more on how to start seeds both indoors and out, check out The Ultimate Seed Starting Guide.

 Direct sow any early spring vegetables once the soil is workable.
 Cool weather veggies like lettuce, cabbage, radishes and scallions will germinate in cooler soil.